-Game Props – Basically, any prop that isn’t tied to an individual’s or team’s performance fits under this umbrella.
+Basically, any prop that isn’t tied to an individual’s or team’s performance fits under this umbrella.
 Will the game go to overtime?
 Will the team that scores first win?
-Will the total score be an odd or even number?
+Is the total score going to be an odd or even number?
 Game props are mostly two-option props, but there are some that offer a larger field of options, like guessing the exact number of goals or exact final score in a soccer game.

-Moneyline, ATS and game-total bets are all available with live betting, as are some special props that can only be accessed in-play.
+Moneyline, ATS and game-total bets are all available with live betting, as are some special props accessible exclusively in-play.
 For example, in NFL live betting, you can bet on the outcome of the next play: with options like completed pass, rush, turnover and more.
 In baseball, you can bet on how every at-bat will play out.
 The options are almost endless.

 Due to the rapidly changing odds, books offer live betting in a separate window.
 There, you can enable a “quick bet” option, allowing you to pre-select a dollar amount to wager, and then place wagers with a single click.